ArsNQ/ArsNQ/README.md

 </br>

 - :man_student:	I am currently in my last year of studies at **EPITECH Lille**, in a **Master of Architecture in System & Network Engineering**.
-- :medal_sports: I want to become an experienced **DevOps engineer** on all the technologies that are in this beautiful job.
+- :medal_sports: I want to become an experienced **DevOps engineer** on all the technologies that are in this job.
 - :pushpin:	I would also like later to become a **cloud architect** and be able to create real infrastructures!
 - :open_file_folder: I invite you to visit my **public repositories**, where you can see **all my projects**.
 Whether they are already developed, or under development.
 - :e-mail: **Many directories are private**, and if you want to **know more about me and these projects**, I invite you to **contact me by email or on linkedin!**